How many times can you use VA loan benefits?

 The good news is that you can use your VA loan benefits as many times as you like.
 Indeed, in some, limited circumstances, it can even be possible to have more than one VA loan at the same time.

-Since 2020, there have been no formal loan limits on VA loans.
-This means you can borrow as much as you want using a single VA loan, providing you can prove you can comfortably afford the monthly payments, are a responsible borrower (with an appropriate credit history) and have whatever assets your private lender requires for the loan amount you want.
+Since 2020, the Department of Veterans Affairs has not imposed any formal loan limits on VA loans.
+This means you can borrow as much as you want using a single VA loan, providing you can prove you can comfortably afford the monthly payments, are a responsible borrower (with an appropriate credit history), and have whatever assets your private lender requires for the loan amount you want.

 Certificate of Eligibility (COE)